Mangrove: Biology

-Of the recognized 110 mangrove species, only about 54 species in 20 genera from 16 families constitute the "true mangroves", species that occur almost exclusively in mangrove habitats.
+According to Hogarth (2015), among the recognized mangrove species there are about 70 species in 20 genera from 16 families that constitute the "true mangroves" – species that occur almost exclusively in mangrove habitats.
 Demonstrating convergent evolution, many of these species found similar solutions to the tropical conditions of variable salinity, tidal range (inundation), anaerobic soils, and intense sunlight.
 Plant biodiversity is generally low in a given mangrove.
 The greatest biodiversity of mangroves occurs in Southeast Asia, particularly in the Indonesian archipelago.

 Adaptations to low oxygen

 The red mangrove (Rhizophora mangle) survives in the most inundated areas, props itself above the water level with stilt or prop roots and then absorbs air through lenticels in its bark.

 The black mangrove (Avicennia germinans) lives on higher ground and develops many specialized root-like structures called pneumatophores, which stick up out of the soil like straws for breathing.

 These "breathing tubes" typically reach heights of up to 30 cm, and in some species, over 3 m.
-The four types of pneumatophores are stilt or prop type, snorkel or peg type, knee type, and ribbon or plank type.
-Knee and ribbon types may be combined with buttress roots at the base of the tree.
 The roots also contain wide aerenchyma to facilitate transport within the plants.